LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 ## Overview

-It can feel strange to fallback to plain old SQL to access an SQL Database these days.
-In particular for Java developers that are accustomed to use high level Object Relational Mapper like Hibernate to completely hide this aspect.
+It can feel strange to return to plain old SQL to access an SQL database these days, especially for Java developers accustomed to using a high-level Object Relational Mapper like Hibernate to completely hide this aspect.

-Now if we agree that these tools are almost required in Java, we think that they are not needed at all when you have the power of a higher level programming language like Scala, and in the contrary they will quickly become counter productive.
+Although we agree that these tools are almost required in Java, we think that they are not needed at all when you have the power of a higher-level programming language like Scala.
+On the contrary, they will quickly become counter-productive.

 #### Using JDBC is a pain, but we provide a better API

-We agree, using directly the JDBC API is tedious.
-Particularly in Java.
-You have to deal everywhere with checked exceptions and iterate over and over around the ResultSet to transform this raw dataset into your own data structure.
+We agree that using the JDBC API directly is tedious, particularly in Java.
+You have to deal with checked exceptions everywhere and iterate over and over around the ResultSet to transform this raw dataset into your own data structure.

-But we provide a simpler API for JDBC, using Scala you don’t need to bother with exceptions, and transforming data is really easy with a functional language; in fact it is the point of the Play Scala SQL access layer to provide several API to effectively transform JDBC data into other Scala structures.
+We provide a simpler API for JDBC; using Scala you don’t need to bother with exceptions, and transforming data is really easy with a functional language.
+In fact, the goal of the Play Scala SQL access layer is to provide several APIs to effectively transform JDBC data into other Scala structures.

-#### You don’t need another DSL to access relational Database
+#### You don’t need another DSL to access relational databases

-SQL is already the best DSL to access relational Databases.
+SQL is already the best DSL for accessing relational databases.
 We don’t need to invent something new.
 Moreover the SQL syntax and features can differ from one database vendor to another.

-If you try to abstract this point with another proprietary SQL like DSL you will have to deal with several ‘dialects’ dedicated for each vendor (like Hibernate ones), and limit yourself of using interesting features of a particular Database.
+If you try to abstract this point with another proprietary SQL like DSL you will have to deal with several ‘dialects’ dedicated for each vendor (like Hibernate ones), and limit yourself by not using a particular database’s interesting features.

-Sometimes we will provide you with prefilled SQL statements.
-But the idea is not to hide you the fact that we use SQL under the hood.
-Just save a bunch of characters to type for trivial queries, and you can always fallback to plain old SQL.
+Play will sometimes provide you with pre-filled SQL statements, but the idea is not to hide the fact that we use SQL under the hood.
+Play just saves typing a bunch of characters for trivial queries, and you can always fall back to plain old SQL.

 #### A type safe DSL to generate SQL is a mistake

 Some argue that a type safe DSL is better since all your queries are checked by the compiler.
-Unfortunately the compiler check your queries based on a MetaModel definition that you often write yourself by ‘mapping’ your data structure to the database schema.
+Unfortunately the compiler checks your queries based on a meta-model definition that you often write yourself by ‘mapping’ your data structure to the database schema.

-And there are no guarantees at all that this MetaModel is correct.
+There are no guarantees that this meta-model is correct.
 Even if the compiler says that your code and your queries are correctly typed, it can still miserably fail at runtime because of a mismatch in your actual database definition.

 #### Take Control of your SQL code

-Object Relationnal Mapper work well for trivial cases.
-But when you have to deal with complex schemas or existing databases, you will spend most of your time to fighting with your ORM to make it generate the SQL queries you want.
+Object Relational Mapping work well for trivial cases, but when you have to deal with complex schemas or existing databases, you will spend most of your time to fighting with your ORM to make it generate the SQL queries you want.

-Writing yourself SQL queries can be tedious for a simple ‘Hello World’ application, but for any real life application, you will eventually save time and simplify your code by taking the full control of your SQL code.
+Writing yourself SQL queries can be tedious for a simple ‘Hello World’ application, but for any real-life application, you will eventually save time and simplify your code by taking the full control of your SQL code.

 ## Executing SQL queries

 To start you need to learn how to execute SQL queries.

-Well, import `anorm._`, and then simply use the `SQL` object to create queries.
-Of course you need a `Connection` to run a query, so you can retrieve one from the `play.api.db.DB` helper:
+First, import `anorm._`, and then simply use the `SQL` object to create queries.
+You need a `Connection` to run a query, and you can retrieve one from the `play.api.db.DB` helper:

 ```
 import anorm._